redux-model/redux-model/README.md

 For Request Action, it can use `onPrepare(fn)` `onSuccess(fn)` and `onFail(fn)` to subscriber action effect.

 ## Request Action Promise
 We can use `promise` in React Component when Request Action is invoked.
-It's very cool, because of 100% type checking.
+Now, enjoy 100% type checking for response data.

 ```typescript jsx
 // By React Hooks